czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Let `X` be all the variables

-    - Typically, we want the posterior joint distribution fo the query variables `Y` given specific values `e` for the evidence variables `E`
+    - Typically, we want the posterior joint distribution of the query variables `Y` given specific values `e` for the evidence variables `E`

   - Let the hidden variables be `H = X - Y - E`